What Makes a Solar Company “Top” in Singapore?

 Does a solar installer need a licence in Singapore?

-How much can I save with solar panels?
+How much can I save with solar panels in Singapore?

-Most landed homeowners save S$200 to S$800 per month.
+Depending on your consumption, system size, and orientation, most landed homeowners save S$200 to S$800 per month on electricity bills.
 Over 25 years, total savings typically range from S$60,000 to S$240,000.
-See how to save electricity in Singapore 2026.
+Sunollo’s savings guarantee ensures you achieve the projected savings or receive a rebate.
+For a detailed analysis, see how to save electricity in Singapore 2026.

 Start with a free solar assessment from Sunollo.
 Our energy experts will:

-• Analyse your roof's solar potential
+- Analyse your roof’s solar potential using satellite imagery and on-site assessment

-• Provide transparent, itemised pricing at S$1,000 to S$1,200 per kWp
+- Provide fully transparent, itemised pricing at S$1,000 to S$1,200 per kWp — all-inclusive

 Get Your Free Solar Assessment